RCOSDP/weko/docs/community/governance.rst

 The product manager must give a warning to the member to allow them to correct their behavior except in severe cases.
-Revoking roles should be a last measure, and only serve the purpose to ensure that Invenio has a healthy community and collaboration based on our :ref:`code-of-conduct`.
+Revoking roles should be a last measure, and only serve the purpose to ensure that WEKO3 has a healthy community and collaboration based on our :ref:`code-of-conduct`.

 Working/Interest groups
 -----------------------
-Working/interest groups may be set up by the product manager on request of any group of members who wish to address a particular area of Invenio (say MARC21 support or research data management).
-Working/interest groups help coordinate the overall vision, strategy and architecture of a specific area of Invenio.
+Working/interest groups may be set up by the product manager on request of any group of members who wish to address a particular area of WEKO3 (say MARC21 support or research data management).
+Working/interest groups help coordinate the overall vision, strategy and architecture of a specific area of WEKO3.
 Each working/interest group must have chair that reports to the product manager.